microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/policyroot-get.md

 ## Response

-If successful, this method returns a `200 OK` response code and a collection of [customClaimsPolicy](../resources/customclaimspolicy.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and a [policyRoot](../resources/policyroot.md) object in the response body.

 ## Examples